fpvandoorn/fpvandoorn.github.io/index.md

 ## News

+* *October 2024*: Maria, Michael and Arend joined the formalization group in Bonn.
-* *September 24*: We are halfway done with the [Carleson's project](http://florisvandoorn.com/carleson/)!
+* *September 2024*: We are halfway done with the [Carleson's project](http://florisvandoorn.com/carleson/)!
 This is by counting the number of lemmas formalized.
 We are probably not quite halfway done with the total work, since some of the harder parts still need to be doing
 <!-- (on the other hand, some preliminaries not in the blueprint are not counted towards our progress.) -->
-* *June 24*: I'm launching the formalization of Carleson's theorem.
+* *June 2024*: I'm launching the formalization of Carleson's theorem.
 Take a look at [the project webpage](http://florisvandoorn.com/carleson/), or the [introductory presentation](https://www.youtube.com/watch?v=PNaOSAPtvv0).
 If you know some Lean, you are welcome to join the project.
 <!-- * *Summer 24*: I'm teaching a seminar Collaborative Formalization in Analysis ([pdf](/files/seminar24notes.pdf), [repository](https://github.com/fpvandoorn/BonnAnalysis/)) -->
 <!-- * *January 2024*: I will be giving a [Lean tutorial in Rome](https://www.mat.uniroma2.it/butterley/formalisation/). -->
 <!-- * *November 2023*: I offered a [postdoc position](/postdoc)! -->